erik1968/analog-smith21/content/pages/portfolio/project-2.md

-  college and more, like going from:: flat, 2D packaging dielines to its digital 3D scale equivalents in Adobe Illustrator, then replicate it all to scale with a real folding, magnetic game board+case >> Thanks in good part to a conceptually similar design in production by ChessArmory.com > thank you! > because, it was ChessArmory's overall game board design that allowed me to explore my goal and custom design the magnetic game pieces/tiles, design and print a new surface graphic pattern, and more >> like practice product photography and image processing >> and, then practice dieline+surface
+  college and more, like going from:: flat, 2D packaging dielines to its digital 3D scale equivalents in Adobe Illustrator, then replicate it all to scale with a real folding, magnetic game board+case >> Thanks in good part to a conceptually similar design in production by ChessArmory.com® > thank you! > because, it was ChessArmory's® overall game board design that allowed me to explore my goal and custom design the magnetic game pieces/tiles, design and print a new surface graphic pattern, and more >> like practice product photography and image processing >> and, then practice dieline+surface